 You know, people are not able to get what they need to get food on the table and to pay their mortgages.

-So let Them go back to work, period.
+So let them go back to work, period.

-All right, that's gonna wrap things up for today.
+All right, that's going to wrap things up for today.

-Tonight we got an amazing Hannity.
+Tonight, we had an amazing Hannity.

-Uh Adam Schiff lied and he knew he was lying.
+Adam Schiff lied and he knew he was lying.

-Well, get reaction.
+We'll get reaction.

-Rines Previs has an amazing story about Andrew McCabe, uh Jared Kushner on the testing information that is now crucial, and the double standard with Joe, Bongino, Tammy, Gordon Chang, 9 Eastern.
+Reines Prievis has an amazing story about Andrew McCabe, Jared Kushner on the testing information that is now crucial.